 EU representative according to the GDPR

-Companies that do not have offices, branches or other establishments in the EU, yet conduct business with European clients have to appoint an EU representative.
-Specifically, under the GDPR, you must appoint an EU Representative if you process personal data in the following contexts:
+If your company has no offices, branches or other establishments in the EU, yet conducts business with European clients you have to appoint an EU representative.
+Specifically, under the GDPR, you must appoint an EU representative if you process personal data in the following contexts:

 - the offering of goods or services to individuals in the EU (irrespective of whether they are free of charge), or